-Kendra Harris has worked for over 15 years in government relations and public policy; with experience in both the government and non-profit sectors.
-In her career she has managed public policy, communications and community relations activities for social justice organizations.
-She began her career as a Senate Fellow and has served as a legislative consultant to members of the Senate and Assembly.
-Kendra spearheaded efforts to reinstate funding for domestic violence shelters after the Governor vetoed funding in 2009.
-She successfully led a campaign that resulted in the restoration of $16.3 million for shelters through special session legislation.
-Additionally, in 2010, she contributed to the full reinstatement of $20.4 million to shelters through budget strategy, advocacy and negotiations.
+She began in the Capitol as a Senate Fellow and served as a legislative consultant to Senator Gloria Romero and Assemblymembers Marty Block and Carol Liu.
+Kendra spearheaded efforts to reinstate funding for domestic violence shelters after Governor Schwarzenegger vetoed funding in 2009.
+Her campaign resulted in the restoration of $16.3 million for domestic violence shelters in California.
+Additionally, in 2010, she contributed to the full reinstatement of $20.4 million to shelters through ongoing budget strategy, advocacy and negotiations.

 FISCAL AND OPERATIONS DIRECTOR

-Emily Van Atta joined the Commission as Fiscal and Operations Director in August of 2016.
+Emily Sunahara joined the Commission as Fiscal and Operations Director in August of 2016.
 Emily comes to the Commission from 7 years with the Department of General Services where she worked in state procurement.

 Emily holds a Bachelor’s degree in Economics from CSU, Sacramento and is LEAN process improvement certified.